davesteele/davesteele.github.io/_drafts/keyboard-jiggler.md

 For this next part, you need to be logged into the Pi, and it needs Internet access.
-I recommend using the [Comitup](https://davesteele.github.io/comitup/) disk image to bring the headless Pi [online](https://github.com/davesteele/comitup/wiki/Tutorial).
+I recommend using the [Comitup](https://davesteele.github.io/comitup/) Lite disk image to bring the headless Pi [online](https://github.com/davesteele/comitup/wiki/Tutorial).

 #### Step 2 - Install the USB client keyboard software